Counseling Psychology Program

 Doctoral students in the counseling psychology program receive academic training in the broad and general core areas of psychology and in the fundamental areas of counseling.
 In addition, students receive training in a variety of applied settings such as the Department of Psychological Sciences Clinic, the TTU Student Counseling Center and at various sites in the community.
 All students are taught methods of scientific inquiry and are expected to produce research-based dissertations.
 Most students in the program also receive training in the teaching of psychology to help prepare them to be effective classroom instructors as they often teach courses independently.

 Students enroll in courses to fulfill certain Department Core Area requirements and Counseling Psychology Area requirements.
 The Department Core Area requirements are geared to provide comprehensive coverage of the breadth of psychological science.
 Students are required to complete one course in each of four broad and general content areas: (1) cognitive aspects of behavior, (2) developmental aspects of behavior, (3) biological aspects of behavior, and (4) social aspects of behavior.
 Students also take 3 courses in statistics as part of the department core area requirements.
 In addition, students who wish to receive funding though a TA appointment are required to take at least 1 credit hour of a Colloquium of Teaching Psychology course.

 To satisfy requirements in the Counseling Program Core Areas, students must enroll in 27 hours of Applied Area courses (e.g., Theories and Techniques of Psychotherapy, Vocational Psychology, Counseling and Psychotherapy with Special Populations, Seminar in Professional Ethics); 6 hours of Assessment Area courses (e.g., Objective Personality Assessment); and a minimum of 3 hours of electives (e.g., Neuropsychological Assessment, Group Psychotherapy, Cognitive Behavioral Therapy).

 In addition, students enroll for credits for their practicum, pre-doctoral internship, second-year research project, and dissertation.
 Overall, a minimum of 102 credit hours (does not include practicum hours) are required for the doctoral degree in Counseling Psychology.
-See a complete list and description of our curriculum requirements in the Counseling Psychology Handbook located online by clicking here on this link.
+See a complete list and description of our curriculum requirements in the Counseling Psychology Handbook.